vblanco20-1/vulkan-guide/docs/gpudriven/gpu_driven_engines.md

 ## GPU Driven Rendering

-Over the last few years, bleeding edge render engines have been moving more and more towards calculating the rendering itself on the gpu in compute shaders.
+Over the last few years, bleeding edge render engines have been moving more and more towards calculating the rendering itself on the GPU in compute shaders.
 Thanks to the introduction of MultiDrawIndirect and similar features, it's now possible to do a very big amount of the work for the rendering inside compute shaders.
 The benefits are clear:

 * GPUs have orders of magnitude higher performance than CPU on data-parallel algorithms.
 Rendering is almost all data parallel algorithms.
-* With the GPU deciding its own work, latencies are minimized as there is no roundtrip from cpu to gpu and back.
+* With the GPU deciding its own work, latencies are minimized as there is no roundtrip from CPU to GPU and back.
 * Frees up the CPU from a lot of work which can now be used on other things.

 The result is an order of magnitude or more scene complexity and object counts.
 In the code that we will walk through in later chapters, based on the engine at the end of chapter 5 tutorial, we can run 250.000 "drawcalls", on Nintendo Switch, at more than 60 fps.
 On PC it reaches 500 fps.
-We essentially have a nearly unlimited object count, with the bottleneck moved into just how many triangles are we trying to make the gpu draw.
+We essentially have a nearly unlimited object count, with the bottleneck moved into just how many triangles are we trying to make the GPU draw.

 ![perf]({{site.baseurl}}/diagrams/indirectperf.png)
 CPU processing takes less than 0.5 milliseconds.
 Same view as above.
 Ryzen 1700